litebito/netbox-ipam-scanner/README.md

 - Nmap installed
 - The OUI database in JSON format from https://maclookup.app
 - A NetBox API token with the correct permissions
+- The script requires that online/active hosts are pingable (I'll try to add other scan options later)
 - The script needs to run as root (for Nmap to work correctly)

 ## 1. What does the NetBox IPAM scanner do